nayan32biswas/mongodb-odm/docs/tutorial/transaction.md

 </details>

 !!!warning
     We need to call the `session.abort_transaction()` explicitly to abort the actions.
-If a partial function is executed and something goes wrong then we need to call the `abort_transaction` otherwise partial action will be applied.
+If a partial function is executed and something goes wrong, then we need to call the `abort_transaction`; otherwise, partial actions will be applied.

 ## Update document using transaction

-We can use transactions on update operation.
+We can use transactions on update operations.

 We need to pass the **session** object as **kwargs** in the update method.